JayWalker512/CryptoNoter/README.md

 Configuration & nginx optimization assistance is 1 XMR with a 0.5 XMR deposit, and include debugging your proxy configurations, ensuring that everything is running and tuned.

 * Setup For High - Extreme Level Web Mining Volume<br />
 The installation, configuration and optimization works very differently for a setup that is expected to be used on websites or apps with high traffic volume.
 Eg. millions of visitors/users.
-Unless you know what needs to be done, pelase don't expect this project to work easily in this kind of environment.
+Unless you know what needs to be done, please don't expect this project to work easily in this kind of environment.
 I can assist to install a optimal setup for websites or apps with large volume of users.
 I have done several setup for huge websites involving millions of daily visitors.
 Please email me cryptonoter@gmail.com for a quotation on such project.

 Please contact CryptoNoter at cryptonoter@gmail.com or facebook message at https://www.facebook.com/cryptonoter